 What is EMG Testing?

-An electromyogram (EMG) is a test used to record the electrical activity of muscles.
-When muscles are active, they produce an electrical current.
-EMG Testing is used to detect abnormal electrical activity of muscles that can occur in many diseases and conditions.
+An electromyogram (EMG) is a test used to detect abnormal electrical activity of muscles that can occur in many diseases and conditions.

 Why is an EMG test done?

-The NCV test can be used to detect true nerve disorders (such as Neuropathy) or conditions whereby muscles are affected by nerve injury (such as Carpal Tunnel Syndrome).
+The NCV test can be used to detect nerve disorders such as neuropathy or compression of the nerve as in Carpal Tunnel Syndrome.

 Part II – Needle Examination:

-The presence, size, and shape of the wave form (called the action potential) produced on the computer screen provides information on the ability of the muscle to respond to nerve stimulation.
+The presence, size, and shape of the waveform (called the action potential) visualized on the computer screen provides information on the muscle function

-Come wearing loose clothing like shorts and a T shirt with no skin lotion applied to arms and legs on the day of the test.
+Come wearing loose clothing like shorts and a T-shirt with no skin lotion applied to the arms and legs.

 Does an EMG test hurt?

-The test can be uncomfortable at times, but an experienced physician can take precautions to keep such discomfort to a minimum.
+An experienced physician can keep any minor discomfort to a minimum.